apache/rocketmq-site/docs/09-英文/02-Producer/06message2.md

 :::

-## Consistency of Sequential Messages
+## Consistency of Ordered Messages

 If a Broker drops out, does the total number of queues change at that point?

 If a change occurs, messages with the same ShardingKey will be sent to a different queue causing disorder.
 If no change occurs, messages will be sent to the queue of the offline Broker, which is bound to fail.
-Therefore, Apache RocketMQ provides two modes, to guarantee strict order over availability, create Topic by specifying the ```-o``` parameter (--order) to be true, which represents sequential messages:
+Therefore, Apache RocketMQ provides two modes, to guarantee strict order over availability, create Topic by specifying the ```-o``` parameter (--order) to be true, which represents ordered messages:

 ```shell {1}
 > sh bin/mqadmin updateTopic -c DefaultCluster -t TopicTest -o true -n 127.0.0.1:9876